clvrai/awesome-rl-envs/README.md

 ===================

 A comprehensive list of environments for reinforcement learning categorized by use.
-If there is an environment you think is missing or a description you would like changed, please submit an issue or open a pull request.
+If you think an environment is missing from this list, is miscategorized, or needs a different description or image please submit an issue or open a pull request.

 Each environment has a teaser figure next to it.
 Note all the teaser figures may take some time to load.
 Some of the descriptions were taken directly from the project